Commenced 8-14-06 by Ken Wear

 Mankind is flirting with nuclear catastrophe but Nature may provide her own extinction

-event.
-With preparation the remnants of civilization may repopulate Earth and carry
+the remnants may repopulate Earth and carry civilization to new heights.
+Without

-civilization to new heights.
-Without preparation civilization will be subject to the
+preparation civilization will be subject to the caprice of Nature or the avarice of our

 Should some maniac unleash life-destroying weapons, or a natural catastrophe obliterate